hamk-ai-autumn2025/aleksi_kupila_assignments/Projekti/README.md

 ## Usage

-- Visit 'localhost:5000'
+- Visit `localhost:5000`
-- Enter an instruction for AI in natural language, for example "Check open ports of DVWA"
+- Enter an instruction for AI in natural language, for example `Check open ports of DVWA`
 - Validate and execute command.
 You can also edit, remove or just validate commands at this stage.
 - You can view the scan results and analysis in the dropdown menu.
 - You can generate a final analysis based on one or multiple command outputs.
-- You can also save the session data in either .json or .md format.
+- You can also save the session data in either `.json` or `.md` format.
 - The page can be reset from the button in top right.

 ---